negagen/ampy_for_mblock/README.md

 ## Installation

-while mBlock is supposed to support third-party libraries in the extension builder, it is not yet possible to use this library in mBlock.
+While mBlock is supposed to support third-party libraries in the extension builder, it is not yet possible to use this library in mBlock.
 Therefore, you have to use the following workaround:

 1. Compile the library using `npm run build`
 2. From the JSON file in the `dist` folder, copy the content of the `bundle` property.